Whether you can get an NHS bursary depends on:

 - chiropodist (including podiatrist), dietician, occupational therapist, orthoptist, physiotherapist, prosthetist, orthotist, radiographer, radiotherapist, audiologist or a speech and language therapist

 - nurse, midwife or operating department practitioner (degree or diploma course)

-NHS bursaries are not intended for:
+NHS bursaries are not given to:

 - registered first level nurses seeking a second registration in nursing

 - registered midwives seeking a second registration in midwifery

 Your total bursary amount depends on your household income.
 This can be either your own income, your parents’ income, or that of your partner, spouse or civil partner.